Big John Bates

-Big John Bates is a Canadian singer, guitarist and songwriter.
-He cofounded and performed in Annihilator, Big John Bates & the Voodoo Dollz and the Noirchestra.
+Big John Bates is a Canadian singer, songwriter and guitarist.
+He cofounded and performed in Annihilator writing the first and highest selling album, Alison Hell.
+As the creator of Big John Bates & the Voodoo Dollz (the first touring rock'n'roll burlesque show in the world) he put out four critically acclaimed full-length LPs and two DVDs on various labels.
+Following that were three albums he released with a string section, the Noirchestra, where he delved into a Gothic Americana sound.
+Bates has also had long-term sponsorships with Jagermeister, Gretsch (guitars) and Hofner (basses) through his 25-year career.

 Early life

-John D Bates was born in Toronto and raised in Ottawa, Ontario.
+Bates was born in Vancouver.
 His adopted father Bill "Hank" Bates was an amateur ice hockey goalie in Toronto and was drafted by the New York Rangers.
 Before he learned of their interest Bill had registered with the RAF and went to London as a mechanic and pilot in WW2.
 When informed of the draft decision Bill's father Harry told the Rangers "Hank's joined a bigger team".
+John initially wanted to be a professional ice hockey goalie, practicing with the Nepean Raiders until his attention turned to guitar at age 15.
 John's birth father was a self-taught musician in the style of Buddy Holly who wrote songs with the Beau-Marks from Montreal.
-John initially wanted to be a professional ice hockey goalie, practicing with the Nepean Raiders until his attention turned to guitar at age 15.
 Bates' early guitar bodies were made by his brother in high-school shop with electric parts and necks scavenged from old Silvertone guitars.
 He has publicly stated that the nickname, Big John Bates, was given to him in his early 20's by close friends and was "re-purposed" by a Vancouver promoter before announcing the band's first show at the Piccadilly Pub.

-John grew up listening to his parents' swing albums and Bill Haley until he eventually discovered hard rock through a guitarist friend from Syracuse, NY.
-John then took a few lessons at a local music shop in order to meet Exciter guitarist John Ricci.
+John grew up listening to his parents' swing albums and Bill Haley until he eventually discovered hard rock through a guitarist friend from Syracuse, New York.
+He then took a few lessons at a local music shop in order to meet Exciter guitarist John Ricci.
 Bates' first real guitar was a Gibson Marauder that was stolen when his parents' house was burgled during a party.
 While saving for a replacement he focused on lyrics and vocals which led to the formation of his first band Annihilator with Jeff Waters.

-The original Big John Bates sound came from his interpretations of 60's Surf, Garage, Exotica and Psychobilly.
-After forming the post-punk Noirchestra in 2012 with Brandy Bones, Bates and Bones have partnered with various musicians to release both the "Headless Fowl" EP and the "Battered Bones" LP (2012), the "From the Bestiary" LP (2015) and the "Skinners Cage" LP (2019).
+The original Big John Bates sound came from his interpretations of 1960s surf, garage, exotica and psychobilly.
+After forming the band Noirchestra in 2012 with Brandy Bones, Bates and Bones partnered with various musicians to release both the "Headless Fowl" EP and the Battered Bones LP (2012), the From the Bestiary LP (2015) and the Skinners Cage LP (2019).